by A.V. Knight

 Join Charlotte Lucas in this novel-length variation on Jane Austen’s classic, where practical Charlotte finally earns her own happy ending.
 Though a lover of clean regency romance, Miss Lucas is AV Knight’s first Pride and Prejudice variation.

-It was great seen Charlotte get fleshed out and given her own unique story.
+It was great seeing Charlotte get fleshed out and given her own unique story.
 The author did an excellent job of making Charlotte’s opinions and beliefs more easily understandable.
 Charlotte’s opinions alter in a very natural way.
 She reconsiders them as she receives more information, then decides whether they need to change.

 Lady Catherine’s disregard for others and Mr. Collins’ chauvinistic condescension were both increased in Miss Lucas.
 However, it was done in a believable manner, keeping them true to their Pride and Prejudice originals.